vaarvik/connected-template-files/README.md

-# Create Template Files
+# Connected Template Files

-Create Template Files is a Visual Studio Code extension designed to streamline the development workflow by automating the creation of component files and structures within your project.
+Connected Template Files is a Visual Studio Code extension designed to streamline the development workflow by automating the creation of component files and structures within your project.
 It offers a convenient way to quickly generate and organize new components in your workspace.

 ## Features